grafana/grafana/docs/sources/enterprise/saml.md

 The SAML single-sign-on (SSO) standard is varied and flexible.
 Our implementation contains the subset of features needed to provide a smooth authentication experience into Grafana.

-> Available in Grafana Enterprise v6.3+.
+> Only available in Grafana Enterprise v6.3+.
 If you encounter any problems with our implementation, please don't hesitate to contact us.

 ## Supported SAML